About

 setting sail

-I'd love to hear what you'll make.
+I can't wait to hear what sounds you'll make.